 Life Is a Classroom is an intimate look into the lives of teachers, students, family lives, and understanding that we are all connected.
 And while there are problems facing our educational system today, teachers alone can't solve them.
 Working together as a team—parents, extended families, teachers, school boards—we can make a difference.

 My leadership role in the California Reading and Literature Project (CRLP) has provided me the opportunity to raise the academic language and literacy levels of my own students, and to instruct teachers across the county to do the same.
 My role with CRLP is to provide professional development to San Diego County teachers with programs to enhance student literacy.
 Being a part of CRLP, I study the connection of research and classroom practice, which ties in current and past educational research from universities and institutions to the development of literacy programs for teachers.
-My most recent studies have been with the California ELD standards and the ELA/ELD Framework, supporting teachers of English Learners with strategies, pedagogy, and curriculum with the Common Core ELA/Literacy, and implementation of the ELD standards.
+My most recent studies have been with educational equity, the California ELD standards, and the ELA/ELD Framework, supporting teachers of English Learners with strategies, pedagogy, and curriculum.
 With CRLP I actively participate in my own personal professional development, giving me another unique perspective on education.

 Furthermore, I have received the recognition of 2015 San Diego County Office of Education Biliteracy Symposium honoree for promoting student biliteracy, as well as 2012 Greater San Diego Reading Association honoree for leadership and development of reading and language arts, which highlights my desire to bring significant contributions in these areas to National School District.

 My philosophy on education is driven by a commitment to all students, their families, and to teachers.
 I believe that excellent teaching requires knowledge, skills, artistry, passion, and commitment, and we must engage and support all students, families, and teachers in their learning.